Sales and Marketing Alignment FAQ?

 How do you resolve sales and marketing conflicts?

-Resolve conflicts by returning to shared revenue goals and examining whether current processes support those outcomes.
-Most conflicts stem from mismatched incentives or unclear handoff criteria.
-Address the structural cause, not the interpersonal symptoms.
+Resolve conflicts by returning to shared revenue goals and examining whether current processes actually support those outcomes.
+Most conflicts trace back to mismatched incentives or unclear handoff criteria, not personality clashes.
+Address the structural cause.
 Separate departmental goals guarantee ongoing friction.

 What do you do when sales rejects marketing leads?

 Lead rejection above 30% indicates definition misalignment, not quality problems.
-Review ICP definitions, lead scoring criteria, and qualification processes with both teams.
-Create a feedback loop that improves marketing targeting rather than just documenting rejection reasons.
+Review ICP definitions, lead scoring criteria, and qualification processes with both teams present.
+Build a feedback loop that sharpens marketing targeting rather than one that just catalogs rejection reasons without acting on them.
 Fix the shared definitions first.

 How do you get buy-in for sales and marketing alignment initiatives?

 Focus on revenue impact, not process improvement.
-Show leadership how misalignment costs pipeline velocity and deal quality while creating forecast uncertainty.
+Show leadership how misalignment costs pipeline velocity and deal quality while introducing the kind of forecast uncertainty that makes boards nervous.
 Present alignment as competitive advantage that improves predictable revenue generation under board pressure.
-Connect alignment directly to CAC efficiency and pipeline coverage targets.
+Connect it directly to CAC efficiency and pipeline coverage targets.

 How do you handle attribution disputes between teams?

-Establish clear attribution rules before disputes arise: first-touch, last-touch, and multi-touch models that both teams agree serve revenue goals.
+Establish clear attribution rules before disputes arise.
+Choose a model, whether first-touch, last-touch, or multi-touch, that both teams genuinely agree serves revenue goals, then document it and enforce it consistently.
 Create shared definitions for influenced versus sourced pipeline.
 Most attribution fights stem from unclear rules, not measurement problems.
-Document the model and enforce it consistently.

 The Bottom Line

-Sales and marketing alignment is an infrastructure challenge that requires shared definitions, processes, and accountability metrics.
+Sales and marketing alignment is an infrastructure challenge.
+It requires shared definitions, rigorous handoff processes, and accountability metrics that neither team can quietly ignore.
 Organizations that treat it as a communication exercise fail.
 Those that build structural alignment see measurable improvements in pipeline quality, deal velocity, and revenue predictability.

-Start with unified ICP definitions, establish clear handoff criteria, create mutual SLAs, and implement joint accountability metrics.
+Start with unified ICP definitions, establish clear handoff criteria, and create mutual SLAs.
 The sequence matters as much as the components.

 Ready to build alignment infrastructure that drives predictable pipeline?
-Talk to The Starr Conspiracy about implementing a sales and marketing alignment framework that addresses board-level revenue pressure through shared definitions, SLAs, and joint accountability metrics.
+Talk to The Starr Conspiracy about implementing a sales and marketing alignment framework that addresses board-level revenue pressure through shared definitions, SLAs, and joint accountability metrics held to the same standard by both teams.

 Related Insights